skarademir/Musait-Yerde/README.md

 * Hardcoded Favorite Stop
 * Unpublishable (Apple requires a functional Host App)

+##Installation
+After checking out the repo, use the terminal to travel to the folder where the Musait yerde.xproj resides.
+Type:
+>git submodule sync
+>git submodule update

 Everything about this project is embarrassing and the hope of placing it in public view is to force myself to improve it.

 The extension is currently only semi-useful.
 At best.
 ##Favorite Stop (half-baked)
-This section displays the next bus arriving at a user-specified stop.
-The user will be able to specify their favorite stop through a map interface in the main app.
+This section displays the next bus arriving at a user-specified stop and route.
+The user will be able to specify their favorite stop+route through a map interface in the main app.
 It is currently hardcoded for the stop I wanted to use this extension for.
 (Which pretty much gives away a large part of my identity right here)
 ##Nearby Buses
 This section will tell you the next bus for the nearest two stops.
 If it can't find two stops (a scenario I handle, despite there being no evidence of such a situation occuring) it will display the next two buses.
 It seems the onebusaway api can return buses that have already arrived (their estimatedArrivalTime is earlier than the current Time).
 I have done some inexplicably unforgivable things to skip over those buses.
 Instead of sorting or removing the offending elements I rip out the bus I have already displayed.
 This is disgusting. ~God~ Woz forgive me.